lampepfl/progfun-wiki/Intellij IDEA Tutorial.md

 ## **8. Using terminal to run SBT commands**

-To use the SBT command line from within Intellij, simply click on **sbt shell** in the bottom of the dialog box as shown bellow.
+To use the SBT command line from within IntelliJ, simply click on **sbt shell** in the bottom of the dialog box as shown bellow.

 ![](./intellij-tutorial-images/shell-1.png)